addff/2310-CSP600/[F2]/AHMAD MUQZAMMER BIN MOHAMED/README.md

 ## SOLUTION
 1) Develop a user-friendly and intuitive in-app communication feature that allows users to quickly and efficiently describe their vehicle issues.
 2) Allow users to share their real-time geolocation data within the app
+3) Users can rate and review the quality of the services they receive.